 The Royal Netherlands Marechaussee (a military organisation with policing powers) carries out mobile security patrols along the borders with Belgium and Germany in order to combat illegal immigration and cross-border crime, such as people smuggling, drug smuggling and human trafficking.
-In May 2010, Den Bosch Court of Appeal ruled that evidence gathered during these patrols could not be used and consequently acquitted a suspect of people smuggling.161 In June 2012, the Administrative Law Division of the Council of State submitted a request for a preliminary ruling162 to the European Court of Justice about the relationship between the MTV checks and the prohibition of carrying out border checks as laid down in Article 20 of Regulation 562/2006 (the so-called 'Schengen Borders Code').
+In May 2010, Den Bosch Court of Appeal ruled that evidence gathered during these patrols could not be used and consequently acquitted a suspect of people smuggling.
+161 In June 2012, the Administrative Law Division of the Council of State submitted a request for a preliminary ruling 162 to the European Court of Justice about the relationship between the MTV checks and the prohibition of carrying out border checks as laid down in Article 20 of Regulation 562/2006 (the so-called 'Schengen Borders Code').
 Article 21 of the Regulation provides that the prohibition in Article 20 does not affect the exercise of police powers, provided that the checks carried out in exercising those powers do not have 'an effect equivalent to border checks'.
-The court of appeal ruled on various grounds that the MTV checks was not the purpose of the MTV patrols; according to the court of appeal, the relevant powers were being used to combat illegal immigration.164
+The court of appeal ruled on various grounds that the MTV checks did not have such 'an equivalent effect'.
+163 The key finding was that conducting border checks was not the purpose of the MTV patrols; according to the court of appeal, the relevant powers were being used to combat illegal immigration.
+164

 It is also important to review subsection 3 again because there are still a number of persistent misconceptions concerning the interpretation of this subsection.
 Of the 51 indictments based on subsection 3, 19 led to acquittals.
-In 34 judgments, offences under subsection 3 were declared proven.165 A significant number of those acquittals were the result of an incorrect interpretation of the subsection.
+In 34 judgments, offences under subsection 3 were declared proven.
+165 A significant number of those acquittals were the result of an incorrect interpretation of the subsection.

 Foreign men and women are employed in the Dutch sex industry, with or without their consent.
-Provided they do so on their own initiative and entirely voluntarily, Dutch prostitution policy is designed to give them the option of doing so.166 However, if they are not voluntarily employed in the Dutch sex industry, the situation can quickly give rise to a criminal offence within the meaning of Article 273f (1)(3) DCC, which was inserted precisely to protect these foreign nationals.167 This provision also reflects the
+Provided they do so on their own initiative and entirely voluntarily, Dutch prostitution policy is designed to give them the option of doing so.
+166 However, if they are not voluntarily employed in the Dutch sex industry, the situation can quickly give rise to a criminal offence within the meaning of Article 273f (1)(3) DCC, which was inserted precisely to protect these foreign nationals.
+167 This provision also reflects the

-161 Den Bosch Court of Appeal 11 May 2012, LJN: BW5488.
-This ruling has been appealed to the Supreme Court.

-162 Council of State, Administrative Law Division 4 June 2012, LJN: BW7489, in response to the appeal against The Hague District Court, sitting in Maastricht, 16 April 2012, 12-10657 (not published).
-This case involved immigration law.

-163 European Court of Justice (Second Chamber) 19 July 2012, C-278/12/ PPU (Adil v.
-Minister for Immigration and Asylum).

-This ruling has since been upheld in Council of State, Administrative Law Division, 3 August 2012, LJN: BX3933.
-See also Supreme Court 26 June 2012, LJN: BW9199 and BV1642.

-165 In 2010, principal charges were brought under subsection 3 in 51 cases.
+- Den Bosch Court of Appeal 11 May 2012, LJN: BW5488.
+This ruling has been appealed to the Supreme Court. - 162 Council of State, Administrative Law Division 4 June 2012, LJN: BW7489, in response to the appeal against The Hague District Court, sitting in Maastricht, 16 April 2012, 12-10657 (not published).
+This case involved immigration law. - European Court of Justice (Second Chamber) 19 July 2012, C-278/12/ PPU (Adil v.
+Minister for Immigration and Asylum). - This ruling has since been upheld in Council of State, Administrative Law Division, 3 August 2012, LJN: BX3933.
+See also Supreme Court 26 June 2012, LJN: BW9199 and BV1642. - In 2010, principal charges were brought under subsection 3 in 51 cases.
 The number of alternative charges for offences under subsection 3 is not covered in this study.
-Two of the 34 convictions were for the alternative charge.

-166 Provided, of course, there are no obstacles on the grounds of the Aliens Act.
+Two of the 34 convictions were for the alternative charge. - 166 Provided, of course, there are no obstacles on the grounds of the Aliens Act. - Geneva Convention of 1933 for the Suppression of the Traffic in Women of Full Age, Bulletin of Treaties.